 Pam holds non-executive directorships with various State Government Boards and is a member of several State and Federal Government audit committees.

 Pam is a member of the Chartered Accountants, Australia and New Zealand and has a Bachelor of Business degree.

-Patricia Neden is an independent member of DJPR’s Audit and Risk Committee since 2019.
-Previously she was the CEO of Innovation and Business Skills Australia and Deputy Secretary Skills in the Victorian Government.
+Patricia Neden is an independent member of the department's ARC since 2019.
+Previously Patricia was the CEO of Innovation and Business Skills Australia and Deputy Secretary Skills in the Victorian Government.

 Patricia has held positions on a number of boards including the Australian Industry and Skills Committee, the Australia Pacific Training Consortium, the National Centre for Vocational Education Research and the Victorian College of the Arts.

-Nanette Fitzgerald is the member of DJPR’s Audit and Risk Committee since 2019.
-She is the Associate Deputy Secretary of Industry Development and Participation within DJPR and is responsible for the development and implementation of policy, strategies and initiatives to drive economic growth through local investment, jobs, employment, inclusion and trade outcomes.
+Nanette Fitzgerald is the member of the department's ARC since 2019.
+She is the Associate Deputy Secretary of Industry Development and Manufacturing Sovereignty within the department and is responsible for the development and implementation of policy, strategies and initiatives to drive economic growth through local investment, jobs, employment, inclusion and trade outcomes.
 Nanette also oversees the government’s Local Jobs First Policy.

-Prior to this she was responsible for DEDJTR’s response to the closure of the automotive industry and support to industry through the volatility of gas and electricity prices.
+Prior to this Nanette was responsible for the department's response to the closure of the automotive industry and support to industry through the volatility of gas and electricity prices.

 Nanette has worked across government in multiple agencies including land and emergency management roles within Parks Victoria and the State Control Centre.